▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Driver Setup

-DOS: Tricky because there were different releases supporting different hardware.
-Finally got this working: SystemSoft CardSoft Version 3.1 with hot swapping!
+DOS was tricky because there were different CardSoft releases supporting different hardware.
+I went through a few dead ends before I finally got this working: SystemSoft CardSoft Version 3.1.
+Hot swapping and everything!

 Windows 3.1: SystemSoft CardSoft v3.1 & CardView for Windows 3.1